AndreasChristensen89/janken-bossu/README.md

 * For general best practice I used Code Institute's Slack community.

 ### Design
 * For design of the different pages I didn't use other sources of information.
-For backgrounds and characters I took inspiration from https://www.pinterest.com/ - no pictures are copies however.
+For hand-buttons, parts of the background, and tattoos of one character I took inspiration from https://www.pinterest.com/ - only tattoos are partly copies.
-* For color schemes...
+* No wireframes were used

 ## User Stories:

 ### The User
 * What are the goals for a first-time visitor
    * Quickly understand that this is a game and how to start it
+        * This is indicated by the play button, which is animated to attract attention
    * Be captivated by the content and the imagery
+        * Bright positive colors are used with contrast
    * Be able to navigate effortless through the pages
+        * Hamburger navigation is always available, and there are only three pages.
    * Easily reach the rules page and understand how to play the game
+        * Navigation is easy, and rules are explained right away.
    * Easily understand the goal of the game
+        * Rules are written simple and with visuals to help.
+Introduction also gives additional help.
    * Understand how to advance after a loss/defeat/draw
+        * Buttons are set to animated to attract the user
    * Have the game work on all devices, both horizontally and vertically
+        * The website works on all devices
 * What are the goals for a returning visitor
    * Instantly/easily remember how to navigate the content
+        * I estimate this to be intuitive
    * Easily remember how to play the game
+        * Hint is given when pressing play, and navigation to the rules page is easy
+   * Easily be able to contact the developer with questions, feedback, any other inquiries
+        * Navigation to contact page is easy via hamburger, and contact form is simple to use

 ## Strategy
 The purpose of this site is to create a simple to play game that entertains visually, and which does not require strategy to play.
 The goal for design was to create a simple play-interface as well as making it easy to access information with simple and clear design.